-Windows File Explorer is a very handy utility built into Windows.
-This is article is all about how to open Windows Explorer the easiest and quickest way.
+Windows Explorer is a convenient utility built into Windows to view and manipulate files.
+This article is about how to open Windows File Explorer most easily and quickly.

-Press and hold down the Windows Key (⊞) and with another finger, tap the letter ‘E’ and release the Windows key.
+Press and hold down the Windows Key (⊞) and tap the letter E with another finger on your keyboard and release the Windows key.

 This is the simplest and quickest method to open up Windows File Explorer.

 Alternative Method 1: Click (or double-click) on the This PC icon.

 Alternative Method 2: Open the Start Menu and click on the Documents item in the left margin.

 Tip: When you hover your mouse pointer over the icons on the left, they will expand revealing their full names.

 Windows File Explorer is a file manager program built by Microsoft that is integrated into Windows and considered an actual component.

 The File Explorer contains two main work areas.
 The area or pane on the left contains the folder tree with all the drives and their folders to allow for quick navigation to storage locations.

 The larger area on the right displays anything contained within the item selected on the left.